Introduction to Boolean Logic – notes Boolean Logic Computer Class 11

 It stands for NOT AND that produce reverse result of AND gate.
 The truth table for NAND Gate is as following:

 It stands for NOT OR.
-It produces reverse output than OR gate.
-The truth table for NOR Gate is as following:
+It produces reverse output than the OR gate.
+The truth table for NOR Gate is as follows:

-It produces true if input is similar, otherwise false.
+It produces high output if the input of 1s is odd, otherwise false.

 The last topic of notes Boolean Logic Computer Class 11 is all about basic boolean laws.
 Just observe them.